There's no such thing as a silly question. We’ve collated our most frequently asked here.

-Apprenticeships are open to anyone who meets the minimum age restrictions.
+Apprenticeships and Trainee Engineering opportunities are open to anyone who meets the minimum age restrictions.

-The only requirement is that you’re aged 16 or above when the apprenticeship begins.
+The only requirement is that you’re aged 16 or above when the programme begins.
 There is no upper age limit.

 Yes.
 Existing employees can apply for all roles as advertised on the careers page as long as you meet the entry requirements for the programme.

-For our apprenticeships, we recruit based on key strengths and qualities and look for our candidates to demonstrate these as opposed to specific entry requirements.
+For most of our apprenticeships, we recruit based on key strengths and qualities and look for our candidates to demonstrate these as opposed to specific entry requirements.

 If you’re applying for a trainee position, you'll need a minimum of Maths and Science (preferably Physics) at A2 level (grade A-C) or in Scotland SQA Highers level (grade A-B).
 Alternatively, we will accept an equivalent qualification in a relevant Engineering subject, at a minimum of HNC level.